Close Banner

 There are several methods available for assessing one's gut microbiome, ranging from DNA sequencing to RNA analysis and metabolic profiling.

-By examining the genetic material, microbial diversity, and metabolic activity within the gut, these tests can reveal crucial information about an individual's digestive health, potential imbalances, and even suggest dietary or lifestyle adjustments to optimize gut health.
+By examining the genetic material, microbial diversity, and metabolic activity within the gut, these tests claim to reveal information about an individual's digestive health or potential imbalances.

-Viome offers three options of at-home tests for gut health, including one that evaluates cellular and oral health.
-The most basic option, Gut Intelligence is the foundational gut health test.
+Viome offers three options of at-home tests for gut health, including one that evaluates cellular and oral health with the help of blood and saliva samples.

-Although it requires a stool sample like other at-home options, it uses mRNA, rather than DNA, to test your gut microbiome.
+Although Viome requires a stool sample like other at-home options, it uses mRNA, rather than DNA, to test your gut microbiome from this sample.

-Once you've sent in your stool sample, it'll take about 2 to 3 weeks to receive results in a secure app.
+Once you've sent in your samples, it'll take about 2 to 3 weeks to receive results in a secure app.
 These results will outline your digestive deficiencies, as well as post-test recommendations for helping your gut.

 However, there's no medical follow-up, so we recommend touching base with your primary care physician before making any changes to your routine—including subscribing to the brand's recommended probiotics.